 - Demolition of the existing structures and pavements will be required in order to facilitate construction of the new buildings.
 Demolition should also include all utilities and any other subsurface improvements that will not remain in place for use with the new development.
 The resultant excavations should be backfilled with compacted structural fill.
 Debris resultant from demolition should be disposed of off-site.
 Alternatively, concrete and asphalt debris may be processed into miscellaneous base (CMB).
 It may also be feasible to crush the concrete and asphalt debris to a 2 to 4-inch particle size and utilize for subgrade stabilization material. - Initial site preparation should also include stripping of vegetation from the existing landscape planters.
 Any significant root masses should also be removed from the site. - Remedial grading should be performed within the proposed building areas in order to remove all of the undocumented fill soils, any soils disturbed during demolition, and a portion of the near-surface native alluvium.
-The soils within the proposed building areas should also be overexcavated to a depth of 5 feet below existing grade and to a depth of at least 3 feet below proposed building pad subgrade elevations, whichever is greater.
+The soils within the proposed building areas should also be overexcavated to a depth of 4 feet below existing grade and to a depth of at least 3 feet below proposed building pad subgrade elevations, whichever is greater.
 Within the influence zones of the new foundations, the overexcavation should extend to a depth of at least 3 feet below proposed foundation bearing grade. - The overexcavation areas should extend at least 5 feet beyond the building and foundation perimeters, and to an extent equal to the depth of fill placed below the foundation bearing grade, whichever is greater. - After overexcavation has been completed, the resulting subgrade soils should be evaluated by the geotechnical engineer to identify any additional soils that should be overexcavated, moisture conditioned, and recompacted to at least 90 percent of the ASTM D-1557 maximum dry density.
+The previously excavated soils may then be replaced as compacted structural fill.
+However, it is recommended that the upper 24 inches of the building pad subgrade soils consist of very low to non-expansive soil.
+The 2-foot-thick layer of very low to non-expansive soil should consist of either the on-site CMB resultant from demolition, cementtreated or lime-treated on-site soils, or non-expansive granular imported, structural fill.

-The previously excavated soils may then be replaced as compacted structural fill. - Based on our experience with other projects located in the city of Torrance, we expect that the city will require that all existing undocumented fill soils within parking and drive areas be removed and replaced as structural fill.
+• Based on our experience with other projects located in the city of Torrance, we expect that the city will require that all existing undocumented fill soils within parking and drive areas be removed and replaced as structural fill.